jayapriya90/distributed-key-value-store/README.md

 the hostname for coordinator

 <code>

-+ To run (coordinator running on same host),
++ To run (coordinator running on same host)
 > ./fileserver

-+ To run when coordinator running on different host,
++ To run when coordinator running on different host
 > ./node <hostname-for-coordinator>

 </code>